brian-ogilvie/mars-rescue/README.md

 [Click here to play the game now!](https://pages.git.generalassemb.ly/brianogilvie/mars-rescue/)

 ## Technologies Used:
 This project is built using vanilla Javascript and basic DOM manipulation.
 All styling and layout is done with CSS.
+The animation is created by a combination of CSS transitions, CSS keyframe animation, and javascript intervals/timeouts.

 ## Wireframes:
 [Game In Progress](https://res.cloudinary.com/brian-ogilvie/image/upload/v1545078425/Project%201%20Wireframes/Game%20In%20Progress.jpg)